refinedev/refine/documentation/docs/api-references/components/buttons/delete.md

 };
 ```

-Clicking the button will trigger the `useDelete` method and then the record whose resource is "post" and whose id is "1" deletes.
+Clicking the button will trigger the `useDelete` method and then the record whose resource is "post" and whose id is "1" gets deleted.

 :::note
-`<DeleteButton>` component reads the id information from the route by default.
+`<DeleteButton>` ? component reads the id information from the route by default.
 :::

 ### `resourceName`

-`resourceName` allows us to manage which resource's record is deleted.
+`resourceName` allows us to manage which resource's record is going to be deleted.

 ```tsx
 import { DeleteButton } from "@pankod/refine";